 The Company has exposure to social risks in Colombia and Papua New Guinea.
 The Company prioritises social engagement and closely monitors the status of its social relationships.
-The Company has a social development plan which is focussed on maintaining social engagement.
+The Company is currently reviewing how it undertakes the management of these risks in both jurisdictions.